-- \ In order to take advantage of our extensive undergraduate offerings and/or to engage in interdisciplinary study, students will also have the opportunity to exercise a graduate option.
-Under this option, students will be allowed a maximum of 6 hours of coursework which can be drawn from the following two sources: (1) selected 4000-level courses within the English Department with the prefixes ENGL, LING, CRWR, and JOUR (with the instructor's permission, graduate students may take the undergraduate course with appropriate adjustments in the course syllabus); and/or (2) graduate courses outside the English Department. - \\ These courses fall under the Graduate Option that allows for only two courses at the 4000 level.
+- In order to take advantage of our extensive undergraduate offerings and/or to engage in interdisciplinary study, students will also have the opportunity to exercise a graduate option.
+Under this option, students will be allowed a maximum of 9 hours of coursework which can be drawn from selected 4000-level courses within the English Department with the prefixes ENGL, LING, CRWR, and JOUR (with the instructor's permission, graduate students may take the undergraduate course with appropriate adjustments in the course syllabus); only 6 hours of the Graduate Option can be taken as graduate courses outside the English Department. - These courses fall under the Graduate Option that allows for only two courses at the 4000 level.
 Credit for such courses will be listed as ENGL 6000.
 If taken at the undergraduate level, these courses cannot be taken again for graduate credit.